Skip to Main Content

 What Is the New Alien Movie About?

-Beyond that, the bloody cryosleep pod seen early in the trailer suggests some ideas.
+We do have a few questions.
 What if someone already infected with an egg was put to sleep, but the alien hatched en route back to Earth?
 In ALIEN, the company that pulled strings to set the story in motion wanted to bring a xenomorph embryo back to Earth in just this manner — what if the crew of the Nostromo, seen in ALIEN, wasn't the company's only set of pawns?

 The New Alien Movie Is By the Evil Dead Remake Filmmaker